McDavid_Kulak

 "There's definitely lessons that you learn that we'll take from last year and remember this year, but last year is over and done with, and we're starting a new year."

 Saying that, Edmonton's lopsided loss to Winnipeg was eerily similar to the 8-1 defeat at the Vancouver Canucks sustained in the 2023-24 season opener.
-It was followed by a 2-9-1 start, which prompted a coaching change with Knoblauch replacing Jay Woodcroft on Nov.
+It was part of a 2-9-1 start, which prompted a coaching change with Knoblauch replacing Jay Woodcroft on Nov.
 12.

 That experience could prove beneficial this season as the Oilers attempt to avoid a similar pitfall.